Santa Company: Synopsis

 On the way Noel's friend Mint finally realizes that breaking the rules like this would put Noel's future in jeopardy and tries to get them to turn around, and as she struggles she accidentally knocks Noel out of the sleigh.
 She's saved by the shopkeeper who provides the presents, and he advises her that the answer to the exam is not something that can be taught or told, it's something unique to her that she needs to find herself.
 As they continue their journey, they're attacked by a collection of "mukku", sprites similar to ball lightning.
-They're saved by Pedro and the other Santas, who came to their aid, only for the remaining ones to join together into a powerful spirit that grabs Noel and tries to consume her.
+They're saved by Pedro and the other Santas, who came to their aid, only for the remaining ones to join into a powerful spirit that grabs Noel and tries to consume her.
 Bell continues to attack the spirit and barely manages to save her, with help from the bell he'd given her that turns out to be a powerful talisman meant to remain sealed.
 With the danger overcome, Noel's father calls and tries to make her return and leave the delivery to Pedro; however, he is eventually convinced to permit her to deliver the present as long as Pedro accompanies her.
 After delivering the gift and reading the letter the child left in thanks, she decides that her answer to the exam, the most important thing about the Santa Company's work, is bringing smiles to all the children of the world.
 In the party after the deliveries had been made, the shopkeeper talks to Noel's father about her and her mother, who actually was consumed by a spirit in an incident similar to Noel's own experience, a fact which her father'd kept secret from her.

 Along with the full-length movie, a shorter, twenty-eight minute version was also released, which cut Noel's initial entrance to the company, the fight with the spirit, and various other scenes.